JavierBaltar/chaos-engineering-getting-started/README.md

 Secondly, the operator verifies that all the above prerequisites are met (labelling, annotation, Chaos experiment object, permissions).
 It will create a pod of the experiment runner, which is responsible for the execution of the experiment.

 Once the experiment is completed, the Chaos result resource is updated with the output of the test according to the probes included.

+Litmus currently supports four types of Probes:

+- httpProbe: To query health/downstream URIs.
+- cmdProbe: To execute any user-desired health-check function implemented as a shell command.
+- k8sProbe: To perform CRUD operations against native & custom Kubernetes resources.
+- promProbe: To execute promql queries and match prometheus metrics for specific criteria.

 ## **Demo**
 The goal of this demo is to install Litmus Chaos on a Kubernetes cluster (AWS EKS based) and execute a couple of experiments in order to gain a wider vision on Chaos Engineering for Kubernetes features.